Skip to main content

 className: <classname>

 The table below lists the available built-in attribute connectors.
-If you have developed a custom connector, specify its class name.
+If you have developed a custom connector, use its class name instead.

 Attribute connectorClass name